Getting Started with Ambient Mesh

-This guide lets you quickly evaluate Istio ambient service mesh.
-These steps require you to have a cluster running a supported version of Kubernetes (1.23, 1.24, 1.25, 1.26).
-You can use any supported platform, for example Minikube or others specified by the platform-specific setup instructions.
+This guide lets you quickly evaluate Istio’s ambient mode.
+These steps require you to have a cluster running a supported version of Kubernetes ().
+You can install Istio ambient mode on any supported Kubernetes platform, but this guide will assume the use of kind for simplicity.

-Follow these steps to get started with ambient:
+Follow these steps to get started with Istio’s ambient mode:

 Download and install